selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   * `true` - Kube API is available only from the cluster network.

-* `enable_audit_logs` - (Optional) Specifies if audit logs should be collected.
-Learn how to [configure export of audit logs to the log storage and analysis system](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/logs/#configure-export-of-audit-logs).
+* `enable_audit_logs` - (Optional) Enables or disables collection of audit logs.
+Learn how to [configure export of audit logs to a logging system](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/logs/#configure-export-of-audit-logs).

   Boolean flag: